Sharing is caring!

 The Kittens and Their Pretty Calico Mama

 Fortunately for these foster babies, Mama Mirabel is caring for them.
-So, they get all the nutrition and attention they need without requiring round-the-clock bottle feeding.
+So, they get all the nutrition they need without requiring round-the-clock bottle feeding.

 To follow the progress of this extra toe bean bunch, you can follow them all on Instagram.
 One day, they will have a loving home, but until then, we might spy them among this artist’s beautiful pottery?